 We don’t have any targets for vaccination, worming, flea treatment and dentals, we just provide high-quality and professional veterinary information and let the client decide what is bets for their pet and their budget.
 We think that’s the least stressful way to go about these things, for both our clients and for us.

-Whether you’re the proud owner of a loyal pup or a cuddly kitty, doing all you can to keep them happy and healthy at all times is sure to be your biggest priority.
+Whether you’re the proud owner of a loyal pup or cuddly kitten, a parrot or a bearded dragon, doing all you can to keep your pets happy and healthy at all times is sure to be your biggest priority.

-Finding a vet clinic you can trust to give your pet the treatment they deserve can therefore seem challenging, but at Abbey Vet Centre, based in Grimsby, we go above and beyond to put our patients and their owners at ease at all times.
+Finding a veterinary clinic you can trust to give your pets the treatment they deserve can therefore seem challenging, but at Abbey Vet Centre we go above and beyond to put our patients and their owners at ease at all times.

 For local vets you can rely on, look no further than Grimsby’s Abbey Vet Centre.
-Contact our team of compassionate veterinarians to book an appointment by calling one of the numbers below during office hours.
+Contact our friendly team to book an appointment by calling one of the numbers below during office hours.

-There are more than forty hospital kennels in our medical, surgical and isolation wards, so hospitalisation and intensive investigation plus appropriate medical and post-surgical nursing is never a problem here.
+There are more than fifty hospital kennels in our wards, so hospitalisation and intensive investigation plus appropriate medical and post-surgical nursing is never a problem here.
 The extensive accommodation means that it is very easy for a pet to be admitted and examined at length and case-conferenced with other vets if the veterinary surgeon who is in charge of the case wishes to do so.

-We have separate soft tissue and orthopaedic theatres to ensure appropriate levels of asepsis are maintained for all our surgical patients.
-As a result, we have an excellent record of achieving complication free post-operative recovery in the vast majority of cases.
+We have separate dental, soft tissue and orthopaedic operating theatres to ensure that appropriate levels of asepsis are maintained for all our surgical patients.
+As a result, we have an excellent record of achieving complication-free post-operative recovery.

-Our advanced imaging facilities (Digital Radiography, Ultrasonography, CT and MRI) enable us to provide ‘start of the art’ diagnoses whatever the problem with which a patient arrives.
-Our nurses run all laboratory investigations, radiography and electrocardiography which means that the veterinary surgeons are free to chase diagnoses and make decisions about treatment regimes.
+Our advanced imaging facilities (hospital-standard Digital Radiography, Ultrasonography, CT and MRI) enable us to provide ‘start of the art’ diagnoses whatever the problem with which a patient arrives.

 We like to think that the practice has a happy and relaxed working atmosphere.
 We consider everyone to be part of the team and to be integral to our reputation and success.